-Conceived as a “common embryo the Office of the Attorney General and the Ministry of Law”, it was the brainchild of the Council of Ministers under chairmanship Lyonpo Sangay Ngedup (As mentioned in the Minutes of the Meeting dated 19th October 2001).
+Conceived as a “common embryo of the Office of the Attorney General and the Ministry of Law”, it was the brainchild of the Council of Ministers under the chairmanship of Lyonpo Sangay Ngedup (As mentioned in the Minutes of the Meeting dated 19th October 2001).
 It was intended to check the immediate concerns of “abuse and under-exercise” of authorities by the agencies of the government (As mentioned in the Minutes of the Meeting dated 19th October 2001).
 Dasho Tashi Phuntshog, the then Secretary of the National Assembly was appointed as the Director General of the Office of Legal Affairs, in addition to his existing responsibilities, with effect from 1st January 2000 (Ref.: RCSC/S-4/99/4051 dated 24th November 1999).

 The Office of Legal Affairs (OLA) was formally established on 14 April, 2000 to function as the central agency to deal with all legal matters on behalf of the government.
-Housed in the erstwhile Chhukha Hydro Power Corporation’s Guest House structure in Lower Motithang, OLA took over the prosecuting functions of the Royal Civil Service Commission (RCSC) Secretariat and the Law and Order Division of the Ministry of Home Affairs.
+Housed in the one-time Chhukha Hydro Power Corporation’s Guest House structure in Lower Motithang, OLA took over the prosecuting functions of the Royal Civil Service Commission (RCSC) Secretariat and the Law and Order Division of the Ministry of Home Affairs.

 For a brief period in 2001, the Office of Legal Affairs was renamed as the Department of Legal Affairs.

-On 7th September 2001, with the appointment of the then Phuntsholing Dungkhag Drangpon Kuenlay Tshering as its Director, the office was again named as the Office of Legal Affairs.
+On 7th September 2001, with the appointment of the then Phuntsholing Dungkhag Drangpon Kuenlay Tshering as its Director, the office was once again named the Office of Legal Affairs.
 Dasho Tashi Phuntshog’s tenure as the Director General of the Office of Legal Affairs ended with the appointment of the new Director.